Enmoladas (Chicken Mole Enchiladas)

 Make the sauce

-1. In a wide skillet or pot, add the mole sauce, chicken stock and chicken bouillon.
+1. In a wide skillet or pot, add the mole paste, chicken stock and chicken bouillon.

 Make the enchiladas